apache/singa/doc/en/develop/build.md

 ## FAQ

-* Q: Error from 'import singa' using PySINGA installed from wheel.
+* Q: Error from 'import singa'

     A: Please check the detailed error from `python -c  "from singa import _singa_wrap"`.
 Sometimes it is caused by the dependent libraries, e.g. there are multiple versions of protobuf, missing of cudnn, numpy version mismatch.
 Following steps show the solutions for different cases
-    1. Check the cudnn and cuda and gcc versions, cudnn5 and cuda7.5 and gcc4.8/4.9 are preferred. if gcc is 5.0, then downgrade it.
+    1. Check the cudnn and cuda.
 If cudnn is missing or not match with the wheel version, you can download the correct version of cudnn into ~/local/cudnn/ and

             $ echo "export LD_LIBRARY_PATH=/home/<yourname>/local/cudnn/lib64:$LD_LIBRARY_PATH" >> ~/.bashrc

-    2. If it is the problem related to protobuf, then download the newest whl files which have [compiled protobuf and openblas into the whl](https://issues.apache.org/jira/browse/SINGA-255) file of PySINGA.
-       Or you can install protobuf from source into a local folder, say ~/local/;
-       Decompress the tar file, and then
+    2. If it is the problem related to protobuf.
+You can install protobuf (3.6.1) from source into a local folder, say ~/local/; Decompress the tar file, and then

             $ ./configure --prefix=/home/<yourname>local
             $ make && make install